The Art of War (Machiavelli book): Critique

-In the course of the sixteenth century twenty-one editions appeared, and it was translated into French, English, German, and Latin.
+In the course of the sixteenth century twenty-one editions appeared and it was translated into French, English, German, and Latin.
 Montaigne named Machiavelli next to Caesar, Polybius, and Commynes as an authority on military affairs.
 Although in the seventeenth century changing military methods brought other writers to the fore, Machiavelli was still frequently quoted.
 In the eighteenth century, the Marshal de Saxe leaned heavily on him when he composed his Reveries upon the Art of War (1757), and Algarotti—though without much basis—saw in Machiavelli the master who has taught Frederick the Great the tactics by which he astounded Europe.
 Like most people concerned with military matters, Jefferson had Machiavelli's Art of War in his library, and when the War of 1812 increased American interest in problems of war, The Art of War was brought out in a special American edition."

 Themes

-In the opening pages, after Cosimo has described his grandfather's inspiration for the gardens in which the conversations are set, Fabrizio declaims that we should imitate ancient warfare rather than ancient art forms.
+In the opening pages, after Cosimo has described his grandfather's inspiration for gardens in which the conversations are set, Fabrizio declaims that we should imitate ancient warfare rather than ancient art forms.
 However, the Art of War is a dialogue in the humanist tradition of imitating classical forms.
 Machiavelli himself appears to have fallen into the trap for which Fabrizio criticizes Bernardo Rucellai.
 Despite this inherent contradiction, the book lacks much of the cynical tone and humour that is so characteristic of Machiavelli's other works.